 This submission outlines recent developments for the reporting period June 1, 2011 through May 31, 2012 related to discrimination in employment and the Ontario Human Rights Commission’s (the OHRC) mandate.
 It includes OHRC activities, recent case law and comment regarding relevant ILO Committee observations and direct requests.

-The Code provides that every person has the right to be treated equally in the area of housing without discrimination because of any of the grounds set out in the Code.
-The purpose of anti-discrimination laws is to prevent the violation of human dignity and freedom through the imposition of disadvantage, stereotyping, or political or social prejudice.
+Every person has the right to be treated equally in the area of housing without discrimination because of any of the grounds set out in the Code.
+The purpose of anti-discrimination laws is to prevent the violation of human dignity and freedom by imposing disadvantage, stereotyping, or political or social prejudice.

 2012 - The Ontario Human Rights Code (the Code) provides for equal rights and opportunities, and freedom from discrimination.
 The Code recognizes the dignity and worth of every person in Ontario.
 It applies to the areas of employment, housing, facilities and services, contracts, and membership in unions, trade or vocational associations.
 Under the Code, every person has the right to be free from racial discrimination and harassment.

 It is not possible to slot people’s experiences of racial discrimination into clear categories.
 Manifestations of discrimination blur together and overlap to a large degree.
 However, for the purposes of this policy, it is necessary to describe the different ways in which racial discrimination can take place.
 Therefore, what follows is a discussion of the main ways in which racial discrimination can occur that are helpful in understanding and addressing the experience of racial discrimination.